dentarg/auth0-blog/_posts/authenticate-firebase-with-auth0.markdown

 }
 ```

 All our callback component needs to do is show the `LoadingComponent` while the `AuthService`'s `handleAuth()` method executes.
-The `handleAuth()` method will then get the user's profile info, set their session, and redirect to the appropriate route in the app.
+The `handleAuth()` method will parse the authentication hash, get the user's profile info, set their session, and redirect to the appropriate route in the app.

 ### Auth Guard